 Why Flowers in the Garden?

 I can’t imagine working in the garden and not seeing or hearing the sweet sound of working honey bees.
-I’m blessed every year by their presence; giving them a reason to show up is a gift.
+I’m blessed every year when they show up they work without bothering me and it’s just pretty fantastic.

 If the space I planted today produces like I hope it will then I’ll be enjoying some beautiful color and cut flowers by August or September.